Model connectivity & developmentManage a modeling projectModeling deployment FAQLive deployment compute usage

 V100 GPU3

-These are the rates at which live models use compute based on their compute profile under Foundry's parallel compute framework.
-If you have an enterprise contract with Palantir, contact your Palantir representative before proceeding with compute usage calculations.
+These are the rates at which live models use compute based on their profile under Foundry's parallel compute framework.
+If you have an enterprise contract with Palantir, contact Palantir Support to discuss compute usage calculations.

 The following formula measures vCPU compute seconds: